voldern/get-env-var/README.md

 A little function that reads an environment variable from `process.env` with support for default values.

-It will thrown an exception if key key can't be found and no default value is supplied. `undefined` is supported as a default value since the module uses `arguments.length` to determine if a default value was passed.
+It will thrown an exception if key can't be found and no default value is supplied. `undefined` is supported as a default value since the module uses `arguments.length` to determine if a default value was passed.